Salary Resolution No. 95-0926 Revised December 2018 Section 24: Miscellaneous Leaves of Absence

 Effective 10/1/18, any permanent or probationary employee who has been continuously employed by the County for at least 12 months prior to the start of the leave shall be eligible for Paid Parental Leave (PPL) to use within 12 months of the following events:

-- Birth of a child of the employee, the employee’s spouse, or the employee’s domestic partner
+- Birth of a child of the employee, the employee’s spouse, or the employee’s registered domestic partner

 - Placement of a child with the employee’s family for adoption or foster care